adreyer/Vortex-Based-Magic/README.rst

   effects that would use a library use the shoe instead.
 *mulligan*
   if your pack contains 5 or more lands you may reveal it, exile it then replenish.

-Termination
-_____________

-* the game ends when all but one or fewer players has lost or at least one player has won.
-* if the shoe is depleted replenish effects are ignored.
-* if a player cannot pick a card all spells and effects currently on the stack are canceled and that player loses one life.
-* If after after all players have taken a turn the gamestate does not change due to any effects that prevented the gamestate from changing are ignored for the rest of the game.(because this game is going to terminate).